ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 Nethermind docs offer a [complete guide](https://docs.nethermind.io/nethermind/first-steps-with-nethermind/running-nethermind-post-merge) on running Nethermind with consensus client.

 An execution client will initiate its core functions, chosen endpoints, and start looking for peers.
 After successfully discovering peers, the client starts synchronization.
-After the Merge, the execution client will await a connection from consensus client.
+The execution client will await a connection from consensus client.
 Current blockchain data will be available once the client is successfully synced to the current state.

 #### Starting the consensus client {#starting-the-consensus-client}